Your Tongue Knows When You Are Lacking Vitamin D!

 - Almond Milk

 You can also opt for supplements.
 More often than not, doctors recommend taking dietary supplements for a few months to meet their vitamin D3 requirements.
-While we understand it might get quite cumbersome deciding which supplements to take out of the numerous options available in the market, we have the perfect option for you.
-Wellbeing Nutrition’s Melts® Natural Vitamin D3 supplements is the best option for you if you want to start with a supplement to meet your vitamin D requirements.
+While we understand it might get quite cumbersome to decide which supplements to take out of the numerous options available in the market, we have the perfect option for you.
+Wellbeing Nutrition’s Melts® Natural Vitamin D3 supplements are the best option for you if you want to start with a supplement to meet your vitamin D requirements.

 What Are Melts® Natural Vitamin D3?

 Melts® Natural Vitamin D3 are oral thin strips that dissolve instantly on touching one’s tongue.
-These oral thin strips are formulated using natural ingredients, which are a safe and steady source of the nutrient.
-Containing ingredients sourced from organic plants such as lichen (which naturally stores vitamin D3), pure vitamin K2 extracted from fermented chickpeas, astaxanthin, (an important antioxidant).
+These oral thin strips are formulated using natural ingredients, which are a safe and steady source of nutrients.
+It contains ingredients sourced from organic plants such as lichen (which naturally stores vitamin D3), pure vitamin K2 extracted from fermented chickpeas, and astaxanthin, (an important antioxidant).

-Normally most vitamin D supplements contain vitamin K2 as well (menatetrenone) as they prove to have symbiotic effects.
+Normally, most vitamin D supplements contain vitamin K2 (menatetrenone) as well since they prove to have symbiotic effects.
 When it comes to balancing calcium, strengthening bones, and enhancing heart health, they both have their individualistic effects.

-One of the most common symptoms of vitamin deficiency is burning tongue or mouth.
-However, everytime you develop it, it may necessarily not be because of vitamin D deficiency.
+One of the most common symptoms of vitamin deficiency is a burning tongue or mouth.
+However, every time you develop it, it may not necessarily be because of vitamin D deficiency.
 It could be indicative of other deficiencies as well, or even early signs of thyroid or diabetes.
-That is why, it’s best to get a blood test done and thereafter start with the treatment.
+That is why it’s best to get a blood test done and thereafter start with the treatment.
 Should it be because of vitamin D deficiency, you can address the issue by including more foods that are rich in this nutrient.
-You can also opt for dietary supplements such as Wellbeing Nutrition’s Melts® Natural Vitamin D3 that are 100 percent organic with better bioavailability and absorption than the traditional vitamin D capsules and pills.
-So if you are someone who is troubled by vitamin D deficiency and haven’t given Melts® Natural Vitamin D3 a try, hurry and get yourself a pack!
+You can also opt for dietary supplements such as Wellbeing Nutrition’s Melts® Natural Vitamin D3 which are 100 percent organic with better bioavailability and absorption than the traditional vitamin D capsules and pills.
+So, if you are someone who is troubled by vitamin D deficiency and haven’t given Melts® Natural Vitamin D3 a try, hurry and get yourself a pack!